 Day 2, May 20, 2016

 Friday morning’s breakfast was a welcome break after 2 days in transit (I missed all the food on our long flight because I was sleeping, and the previous night’s “dinner” was a can of Pringles from the Denpasar airport).
 Afterward, we schlepped our luggage back to the other hotel, where the manager was super apologetic about the whole mess up, and upgraded us to a poolside room with a king bed.
 It turned out to be a much better accommodation than the original room I’d reserved, so I reckon it was worth the minor inconvenience.
 When he said “poolside,” he was not kidding!
-The pool was stumbling distance from the door to our room.
+You could stumble out the door and into the pool.
 The bed was comfortable, the air conditioning was frosty, and the bathroom was completely outdoors (surrounded by a high privacy wall).
 So fancy!

 After getting settled in, we strolled around the corner to the Inna Grand Bali Beach Resort, which was the main venue for all of the Interhash festivities.
 After picking up our registration packets, grabbing a beer, and socializing for a while, we had to go back to our hotel and change into our swimsuits because our clothes were soaked through with sweat.
 We spent the rest of Friday at the beach, sitting in the shade, drinking some cold adult beverages (Bintang beer) and goofing off with other hashers.

 The heat was an uncomfortable, sweat dripping-in-unmentionable-places experience that I’d never had before — and that was just mostly standing around in the shade!
 I saw so many YouTube videos of people in Bali doing things like yoga… outdoors…!
 And not looking like they’re going to pass out?!
-Kudos to you if you can manage it.
 The humidity was so intense that I set my bathing suit outside to dry overnight, and it was still wet the next morning.
 If your hair behaves a certain way in humid weather, just let it happen; resistance (and hair product) is futile.
-It was so hot I felt like peeling off my own skin to cool down, so I wouldn’t suggest wearing make-up either.
+It was so hot I felt like peeling off my own skin, so I wouldn’t suggest wearing make-up either.
 I would also highly recommend only packing the lightest, most breathable fabrics you own, or just wear your bathing suit as much as possible (and don’t forget sunscreen).
 I’m saying all this, and I’m from Florida.
 Trust me.

 Day 3, May 21, 3016

 Saturday is a hashing day!
-The group had about a dozen run sites to choose from, so Devon and I picked the Sangeh monkey forest.
+The group had about a dozen run sites to choose from, so a few of us picked the Sangeh monkey forest.

 Not to be outdone, the weather in the mountains somehow felt even hotter than the beach.